The Uniting Church-Lutheran Dialogue meets in Melbourne

 If you want to get the latest news from the Uniting Church in Australia then subscribe to our weekly newsletter delivered to your inbox.

-This Dialogue began in the very early days of the Uniting Church and currently is the only Church to Church Dialogue in which the UCA is actively involved.
+This Dialogue began in the very early days of the Uniting Church and currently is one of the Church to Church Dialogues in which the UCA is actively involved.

 The work of Dialogue is aimed at having practical implications for the life of both churches, particularly in regions where often the Uniting and Lutheran Churches are the only remaining church traditions.